toydotgame/Thisway/README.md

 * Removed update checker, it sucked
 * Cleaned Debug Mode output
 * Removed some comments from the code
+* Stopped command usage from being printed into console when console uses `/thisway`.

 ### Release 1.2.2
 * Un-crippled update checker and added it to debug output.